poppy-project/poppy-docs/README.md

 ### New content and complex changes

-For adding new chapters, writing longer snippets of text or adding images, you need to get a copy of the tutorial to your local computer.
+For adding new chapters, writing longer snippets of text or adding images, you need to get a copy of the documentation to your local computer.

 Either use the Github app for your operating system (mentioned above) or `git` command line to get the repository locally.
 You get the repository address from the front page of your own Github repository fork: